yannickbattail/openscad-models/mug/mugImage/mugImage.md

 - lord_of_the_jedi_potter: lord of the rings: ring elfic text, the ring, Narsil sword, arrow.
 Harry potter: elder wand.
   Star wars: Luke's light saber.
 All forming the deathly hallows symbol
 - savoie: relief of the savoie department in France (made from https://touchterrain.geol.iastate.edu/main)
-- tikawahukwa: ultra vomit song
+- rapidash: the pokemon rapidash

 ## UPDATE